 Updated, Oct.
 8: Tile has revamped its key finder lineup for 2019, which includes new versions of the Tile Pro and Tile Mate.
 We're in the process of testing those key finders now, which promise expanded range; you can read our hands-on impressions of the latest Tile trackers.

 Tile’s key finders have a well-deserved reputation for dependable performance and durability, vaulting them ahead of many rival trackers.
 Yet, there’s been one missing feature with Tile’s past products, and it’s one of the main reasons people to turn to other key finders — you haven’t been able to replace the battery powering any of Tile’s trackers.

 That changes with the new Tile Mate ($25) and Tile Pro ($35).
 Instead of having to replace your key tracker in a year when the battery begins to peter out — which you had to do with the previous Tile Mate and Tile Pro Series — now you can just pop in a new battery and keep using your key finder.
-That’s required Tile to make a few design modifications, but the latest Tile Mate and Tile Pro are better than ever, with boosts in range and audio quality joining the replaceable battery as reasons to upgrade to these models.
+That’s required Tile to make a few design modifications, but the latest Tile Mate and Tile Pro are better than ever.
+With boosts in range and audio quality joining the replaceable battery, these are the best key finders we've tested.

 Price and Availability

 You can buy the Tile Mate and Tile Pro for $25 and $35, respectively, from Tile.
 Amazon, Best Buy and Target also offer the new versions.